 Visitors to Skogafoss can walk right up to where the cascading water crashes into the ground, making for fantastic photographs.
 Photos are made even more amazing by the sheer size of the mist and spray clouds constantly formed by the waterfall, creating rainbows in the light.

 Standing in such proximity also allows you to experience the sheer power of this natural feature.
-Be careful during the winter months, however, as the rocks at the base of Skogafoss often become incredibly icy, making it dangerous to approach.
+Be careful during the winter months, however, as the rocks at the base of Skogafoss often become incredibly slippery due to ice and constant mist from the falls, making it dangerous to approach.

 Because Skogafoss is found a short distance from Seljalandsfoss, the waterfalls are often paired together in travel guides and considered cousins.
-Like Seljalandsfoss, Skogafoss has made numerous appearances in the media, including on the History Channel’s "Vikings" and in the film "The Secret Life of Walter Mitty."
+Like Seljalandsfoss, Skogafoss has made numerous appearances in the media.
+Some you might recognize include the History Channel’s "Vikings" and the film "The Secret Life of Walter Mitty."

 - Check out Movie Locations in Iceland: The Complete List.